ComedicChimera/chai-lang.dev/content/book/unit1/chapter2.md

-Note that if a type for a literal cannot be determined from context (which happens surpisingly often), then the compiler will pick a sensible default: generally one of the 32 or 64 bit forms.
+Note that if a type for a literal cannot be determined from context (which happens surpisingly often), then the compiler will pick a sensible default: generally one of the 64 bit forms.
 If you want a specific type, then you should state it explicitly.

 ## Arithmetic